HiteshTetarwal/MERNStarterEcommerce/README.md

 2. Go to the porject directory where app.js is located and run the below command to start the server.

             npm start

+### To create the front end project using react(projfrontend) follow the instruction given on [React Installation Guide](https://github.com/HiteshTetarwal/ReactJS_Starter).
+And use command ```npx create-react-app projfrontend``` to name the frontendapplication as projfrontend